Specifically this Brown Butter and Cardamon Coffee Cake.

 So, how to have a fresh and warm coffee cake without violating Holiday House Rule #1 - not making anything for Christmas morning that I have to fuss with - which means no hauling out the containers of flour and sugar, sink full of dirty prep bowls to wash, etc., etc?

 Ah, but lucky for me (and I seriously hope, for you!) there is a solution.
-A coffee cake that you can prep the day before and bake in the morning!
+This Brown Butter and Cardamon Coffee Cake that you can prep the day before and bake in the morning!

 TA DA!!
 Problem solved.
 Deliciously as well, I might add.